Bali – the Island of Gods

 Being a prevailer of natural beauty, finding the right spa is a must for my vacation trips, especially when Im traveling without my kids (because they always come first in line for me).
 I was delighted to meet Ketut Jasi and discover her all natural herbal local spa, Cantika Zest.

 My recommendation, book a scrub, massage and petal bath for two, and make room to go back in your schedule the next day, because you will be obsessed by that time.
-All her products are hand made using local botanics, ancestral recipes, assuring quality and toxic free products.
+All her products are hand made using local botanics, ancestral recipes, serving the best quality and toxic free products.

 STAY – SEMINYAK

 Katamama – A Balinese boutique hotel, balancing tradition with modernity, showcasing centuries-old crafts of Indonesia in a contemporary context.
 Handmade artworks and wooden furnishings, yoga classes, fruity elixirs, a boutique Canaan gathering delightful local products to bring a bit of Bali back home.

 Mama San – Step into colonial Britain in Shanghai feel of the 1920’s with marble tables, chersterfields, high industrial style ceilings with a cuisine to die for from Australian star Chef Will Meyrick.